Gaël Monfils: 2015: Return to top 15

-2016: US Open semifinals, first ATP 500 title, World No. 6
+2016: US Open semifinals, world No. 6

-Monfils started the 2016 season by entering the 2016 Australian Open where he was seeded twenty-third, Monfils took advantage of a draw which opened up in his section to reach the singles quarterfinals of the Australian Open for the first time.
+Monfils started the season by entering the 2016 Australian Open where he was seeded 23rd, Monfils took advantage of a draw which opened up in his section to reach the singles quarterfinals of the Australian Open for the first time.
 There, he lost to the thirteenth seed Milos Raonic in four sets.
 His good form continued going into the Rotterdam Open, where he reached his first final of 2016, defeating Ernests Gulbis, Borna Ćorić, Alexander Zverev and Philipp Kohlschreiber en route before losing to Martin Kližan in three sets.

 In March, Monfils reached the quarterfinals of two ATP World Tour Masters 1000 tournaments – Indian Wells and Miami, losing to Raonic and Kei Nishikori respectively.
-Monfils then reached a third career ATP World Tour Masters 1000 final and second final of 2016 in Monte Carlo, that of which saw him defeat countryman and world No. 9 Jo-Wilfried Tsonga in the semifinals en route, before ultimately losing in the final to the eight-time Monte Carlo Masters champion Rafael Nadal in three sets.
+Monfils then reached a third career ATP World Tour Masters 1000 final and second final of 2016 in Monte Carlo, that of which saw him defeat countryman and world No. 9, Jo-Wilfried Tsonga, in the semifinals en route, before ultimately losing in the final to the eight-time Monte Carlo Masters champion, Rafael Nadal, in three sets.
 Monfils then looked to again replicate this form at the next two clay-court ATP World Tour Masters 1000 tournaments – the 2016 Madrid Masters and the 2016 Rome Masters.
 He caught a viral infection during his stay in Madrid and, as a result, ended up losing in the second round to Pablo Cuevas.
 This viral infection ultimately saw Monfils withdraw from the 2016 French Open as well.
 Prior to that however, he lost in the first round of the 2016 Rome Masters to Thomaz Bellucci.

-Still feeling sick, Monfils wouldn't play again until Wimbledon.
+Still feeling sick, Monfils would not play again until Wimbledon.
 In an attempt to recover, he lost his first-round match with compatriot Jérémy Chardy in five sets.

-Monfils earned his first ever ATP World Tour 500 Series singles title in July, in the second week after Wimbledon, defeating Croatian Ivo Karlović in the final in three sets on the hard courts of the Citi Open in Washington, D.C., after fighting from a set and a break down with Karlović serving for the championship in the second set, and moments later, saving a championship point in the tiebreak.
+Monfils earned his first ever ATP World Tour 500 Series singles title in July, in the second week after Wimbledon, defeating Croatian Ivo Karlović in the final in three sets on the hard courts of the Washington Open, after fighting from a set and a break down with Karlović serving for the championship in the second set, and moments later, saving a championship point in the tiebreak.
 The win was Monfils' first ATP World Tour singles title in over two years, although he had previously reached at least one final every year since 2005.
 All of his previous ATP World Tour singles titles came under the ATP World Tour 250 Series category, despite the fact that he had already reached at least 3 finals each across all categories, except Grand Slams and Tour Finals.